copier-org/copier/docs/configuring.md

     - [`jinja2_ansible_filters.AnsibleCoreFiltersExtension`](https://gitlab.com/dreamer-labs/libraries/jinja2-ansible-filters/):
       this extension adds most of the [Ansible filters](https://docs.ansible.com/ansible/2.3/playbooks_filters.html) to the environment.

-    You don't need to tell your templates users to install these extensions:
+    You don't need to tell your template users to install these extensions:
     Copier depends on them, so they are always installed when Copier is installed.

 ### `migrations`